jasonclarkdevuk/coursera-project-emotion-detector-ai/README.md

-# Repository for Emotion Detection
+# AI Emotion Detector

-This project revolves around analysing text and determining certain emotional scores as well as highlighting the dominant score.
+This practice Coursera project revolves around analysing text and determining certain emotional scores as well as highlighting the dominant score.